The Shipwreck Centre,

 In usual times, the museum is open every day from Easter to the end of October from 10am to 5pm, with last entry at 4.30pm.
 This may vary with coronavirus restrictions.
 We will update this page with any adjustments when necessary.

-Online tickets for the 2021 season will be available from February 2021.
+Online tickets for the 2021 season are now available.

 Seniors and Students: £4